 To make it more of an Italian variety use some seasonings and chopped parsley on the top.
 Serve with grilled chicken and a glass of white wine and OH MY.
 Give it a whirl and let us know what you think of this one.

-And then let’s move on to dessert options.
-With our slow cooker rice pudding I think it is best to use Minute rice, not this type.
+It is not recommended to make our slow cooker rice pudding.
+I think it is best to use Minute rice, not this type.
 I have one that works great with a few varieties though and takes less than 30 minutes to make.
 Like from scratch and better than at a restaurant.
 It’s our Instant Pot rice pudding.
 To die for!!

 What is the best way to store leftover rice?